subatomicglue/SubaSync/README.md

 - `peers` – List known peers and their states.
 - `list`, `ls`, `l` – Display local or remote listings.
 Supply `peer:/path`, a hash, or leave blank for local.
 - `la` – Alias for `list all`; optionally append extra arguments (e.g., `la peerA:/docs`).
-- `watch add <peer:/path> [dest/]` – Configure a periodic sync.
-Watches now queue their first background run after the default interval, avoiding duplicate "sync failed" messages caused by overlapping jobs.
+- `watch add <peer:/path> [dest/]` – Configure a periodic sync keyed by directory GUID; rerun the command with another peer or GUID to extend the trusted source list.
+The first trusted peer becomes the origin for directory layout.
 - `watch list` / `watch remove` / `watch interval <seconds>` – Manage existing watches.
 - `sync` – Force all configured watches to run immediately; `sync <target>` still performs a one-off pull from the specified peer/hash.
 - `conflict [list|accept|ignore]` – Inspect pending download conflicts, overwrite with approval, or persistently skip specific paths/hashes/dir GUIDs.